International money transfers don’t have to be expensive. Here’s how you can send money to Morocco.

 |Processing time||Same or next working day||1 business day|

-How to compare transfer companies when transferring money to Morocco
+How to compare transfer companies when sending money to Morocco

 - Fees.
 How much will it cost you to send an international money transfer?
-Is there a fee-free transfer threshold offered?
+Can you avoid a transfer fee if you send a larger amount?

 - Turnaround time.
 How long will it take the funds you send to arrive to your recipient?

 - Minimum transfer amount.
-Is there a minimum transfer limit and if so, will you be able to exceed it whenever you need to send funds?
+Is there a minimum transfer limit and if so, will you be able to meet it whenever you need to send funds?

 - Customer service.
 Is customer support offered online, over the phone and via email?
 Is it available 24/7 or only during certain hours.

 Options for sending money to Morocco from America